 Use employee feedback to improve manager performance

 When employees provide managers with feedback, they need to take action on it.
-Even if you don’t agree with your employees’ thoughts, it’s crucial to actively listen to and address the feedback that managers need.
+Even if you disagree with your employees, it’s crucial to actively listen to and address the feedback you receive to let employees know they’re not being dismissed out of turn.

 To address common employee concerns, managers can try several approaches.